Protestant Church in Sabah: Theological training

 In 1956, a Bible school was established in Tinangol near Kudat and continued to operate until 1973 when the USNO led Islamization campaign in the state of Sabah was at its height.
 The institution was re-opened in 1976 after the fall of the USNO-led administration as the Tinangol Bible Training Centre (Pusat Latihan Alkitab Tinangol).

 Vocational training

 An agricultural school was established in Sikuati.
-The school was relocated to Timangol in 1965 and is currently known as the Women's Development Centre (Pusat Pembangunan Wanita).
+The school was relocated to Tinangol in 1965 and is currently known as the Women's Development Centre (Pusat Pembangunan Wanita).

 Academic

 In 1964, the Basel Mission established three primary schools known as Native Voluntary Schools in the vicinity of Kudat.
 These were handed over to the PCS when the mission withdrew from Sabah and are currently operating as grant-in-aid schools: